 Must possess a sustained and demonstrated level of technical and leadership competency as supported by performance reports (field agent training assessments, monthly/quarterly counseling, NCOERs, and DA Form 1059s (Service School Academic Evaluation Report, etc.)).

 Must have a minimum of a baccalaureate degree from an accredited institution.
 (Degree requirement may be waived to 60 semester hours by CID command assuming the applicant is otherwise qualified.)

 Must have a Top Secret clearance based on a Single Scope Background Investigation (SSBI).

-- Must have letter of endorsement from Battalion Commander.
+- Must have letter of recommendation from Battalion Commander.